KaySackey/Nemo/README.rst

 Implied Closure
 ~~~~~~~~~~~~~~~~~~~~~
-An HTML block or something that's treated as such (e.g. a Mako tag) appears at a lesser indentation.
+This is triggered by a HTML block or something that's treated as such (e.g. a Mako tag) appears at a lesser indentation.

 Example::